-The Company uses the measures "comparable earnings", "comparable earnings per share ", "funds generated from operations" and "operating income" in this MD&A. These measures do not have any standardized meaning prescribed by generally accepted accounting principles (GAAP) and are therefore considered to be non-GAAP measures.
+The Company uses the measures "comparable earnings", "funds generated from operations" and "operating income" in this MD&A. These measures do not have any standardized meaning prescribed by generally accepted accounting principles (GAAP) and are therefore considered to be non-GAAP measures.
 These measures are unlikely to be comparable to similar measures presented by other entities.
 These measures have been used to provide readers with additional information on the Company's operating performance, liquidity and its ability to generate funds to finance its operations.
 These measures are used by Management to increase comparability of financial results between reporting periods and to enhance its understanding of operating performance, liquidity and ability to generate funds to finance operations.

-Comparable earnings is comprised of net income from continuing operations adjusted for specific items that are significant and not typical of the Company's operations.
+Comparable earnings is comprised of net income applicable to common shares from continuing operations adjusted for specific items that are significant and not typical of the Company's operations.
 The identification of specific items is subjective and management uses judgement in determining the items to be excluded in calculating comparable earnings.
 Specific items may include, but are not limited to, certain income tax refunds and adjustments, gains or losses on sales of assets, legal settlements and bankruptcy settlements received from former customers.
-A reconciliation of comparable earnings to net income is presented in the Consolidated Results of Operations section in this MD&A. Comparable earnings per share is calculated by dividing comparable earnings by the weighted average number of shares outstanding for the period.
+A reconciliation of comparable earnings to net income is presented in the Consolidated Results of Operations section in this MD&A.